B1nus/wezy/README.md

 - only wasi preview 1
 - only integers
 # Error handling
 Just assertions.
-Use if statements to avoid crashing.
+Avoid crashing with if statements.
 # Pointers
 Nope.
 # Mutability